StudioPlatforms/Studio-Mainnet/docs/MONITORING.md

 - `Mining is not active.
 Restarting...`: Mining has stopped, and the script is trying to restart it.
 - `Mining is active.`: Mining is working correctly.
 - `Current block number: 0x...`: The current block number in hexadecimal.
+- `Node is syncing with the network - this indicates connectivity is working`: The node is syncing blocks, which means it has network connectivity.
 - `Peer count: N`: The number of peers the node is connected to.
-- `Warning: No peers connected!`: The node has no peer connections.
+- `Warning: No peers connected and node is not syncing!`: The node has no peer connections and is not syncing, which indicates a network issue.
 - `ALERT: [Subject] - [Message]`: An alert has been sent.
 - `Suppressing peer alert (sent one X seconds ago, threshold is Y seconds)`: An alert is being suppressed because a similar alert was sent recently.